BitcoinDesign/Meta/Collaboration.md

 ## #5 Find a designer

 Some projects want to expand their team by bringing in dedicated designers.
-As designers are often individual contributors with a unique set of interests, experience and availability, this can often be a longer, moree gradual proces.
+As designers are often individual contributors with a unique set of interests, experience and availability, this can often be a longer, more gradual process.

 Simplified designer life cycle in a project: